Mrs. Schade | Team Advisor

 Mrs. Chilton | Mentor

-Mrs. Chilton began her journey with FIRST in 2005 when her son joined FIRST Lego League.
-In 2007, she followed her son as he moved up to FIRST Robotics.
+Mrs. Chilton began her journey with FIRST in 2005 when her sons joined FIRST Lego League.
+In 2007, she followed her sons as they moved up to FIRST Robotics.
 Her transition from the role of a parent to a permanent mentor was seamless, and this is one of the things Mrs. Chilton admires about FIRST.
 “FIRST embraces parents and community participation.”
 Additionally, she spent one year as an advisor in the 2013-2014 season.
 Mrs. Chilton loves how the FIRST program allows students to be themselves.
 She finds that no matter who you are, you will be accepted both on Team 870 and at all FIRST competitions.
-Outside of robotics, Mrs. Chilton works at Southold High School as a special education aid and enjoys gardening, cooking, fishing and boating.
-Her favorite memory with Team RICE was our 2018-2019 season, where we won two regional competitions.
-She will always remember watching our team steadily climb towards our goal of the World Competition in Detroit.
-In addition, another memory she shares is last year's competition where Team 870 won all throughout Hofstra and went straight to the Houston Championship.
+Outside of robotics, Mrs. Chilton works at Southold High School as a special education PRA and enjoys gardening, cooking, fishing and boating.
+Her favorite memory with Team RICE was our 2022-2023 season, She will always remember watching our team steadily climb towards our goal of the World Competition in Houston where we won Daly Division and went on to compete in the Einstein Ring.

 Mrs. Fouchet | Business Team Mentor